 The Germans in Texas were not normally slaveholders nor big supporters of Secession but many still served in the ranks of the Confederate army or local militias.
 August was a member of Charles Eckhardt’s York Town Hulan Reserve Company during the Civil War.
 What, if any, action they saw is not known to me.

 Sadly, Amalie died at the age of 40 in 1877.
 His wife’s death left him with at least two children under the age of five.
-He spent some of his last years with his youngest daughter, Louise, in California but died in DeWitt County in 1916.
+He spent some of his last years with his youngest daughter, Louise, in California and apparently died there on 16 October 1917.